 At the end of the year, the Compensation Committee makes an overall assessment of the quality of each executive officer's performance during the year.
 For executive officers other than the Chief Executive Officer, this assessment is based largely on discussions between the Compensation Committee and the Chief Executive Officer.
 As noted above, the Compensation Committee interacts directly with the Chief Executive Officer to evaluate his performance, in addition to conducting its own independent assessment of his performance and the performance of the Company during the year.
-For 2013, the target amounts of the bonuses were generally unchanged from 2012 levels, based upon the Compensation Committee's assessment that such targets were reasonable and appropriate.
+For 2014, with the exception of Mr. Slap, the target amounts of the bonuses were unchanged from 2013 levels, based upon the Compensation Committee's assessment that such targets were reasonable and appropriate.
+For the 2014 year, Mr. Slap's bonus opportunity was increased from 40% to 50% of his base salary.

-Although broad performance objectives are identified at the beginning of each year as means to align individual behavior with Company objectives, it is communicated to each executive that the Compensation Committee always has the full discretion to determine the extent to which bonuses will be paid or not, regardless of the achievement of any such objectives.
-For executive officers other than our Chief Executive Officer, the actual amount of annual cash bonus awarded for 2013 was based on a highly subjective review of a number of factors that are each assigned a recommended weight for each executive, which varies based on the roles and duties of each individual.
-In general, the Compensation Committee believes that the extent to which annual bonuses are paid to the most senior members of our management team, such as our Chief Executive Officer and Chief Financial Officer, should be significantly tied to overall Company performance such as significant strategic developments (as assessed by the Compensation Committee) and financial performance.
+Although broad performance objectives are identified at the beginning of each year as a means to align individual behavior with Company objectives, it is communicated to each executive that the Compensation Committee always has the full discretion to determine the extent to which bonuses will be paid or not, regardless of the achievement of any such objectives.
+For executive officers other than our Chief Executive Officer, the actual amount of annual cash bonus awarded for 2014 was based on a highly subjective review of a number of factors that are each assigned a recommended weight for each executive, which varies based on the roles and duties of each individual.
+In general, the Compensation Committee believes that the annual bonuses should be tied to overall Company performance such as significant strategic developments (as assessed by the Compensation Committee) and financial performance, particularly for the most senior members of our management team, such as our Chief Executive Officer and Chief Financial Officer.

 Our corporate performance has historically been reviewed by reference to year over year consolidated Company performance and our Compensation Committee will take note of additional significant overall Company achievements or weaknesses which may or may not have impacted or been reflected in the Company's financial or operational results.
-For 2013, other than for the Chief Executive Officer, the weight assigned to each performance factor generally ranged from approximately 35-50% for Company operational and financial performance, 35-50% for individual achievements, including accomplishment of individual goals set for the 2013 fiscal year, and 15% for general individual performance, including overall quality of the individual's work performance throughout the year.
+For 2014, other than for the Chief Executive Officer, the weight assigned to each performance factor generally ranged from approximately 35-50% for Company operational and financial performance, 35-50% for individual achievements, including accomplishment of individual goals set for the 2014 fiscal year, and 15% for general individual performance, including overall quality of the individual's work performance throughout the year.
 While these weight ranges are presented to the Compensation Committee by our Chief Executive Officer as a guide in connection with his assessment of our executives' performance during the year, actual bonus awards are subject to the Compensation Committee's discretion to increase or decrease such amount or weight range for each performance metric based on the Compensation Committee's review of such individual's performance and relevant job responsibilities.
 This year, the Compensation Committee also used an indicative weighting factor of 65% for Company operational and financial performance, 20% for achievements of specific objectives or other accomplishments and 15% for general individual performance as a general guide for reviewing the performance of our Chief Executive Officer, however, it did not strictly apply these percentages when determining his final compensation package.